dcdpr/did-btc1/chapters/Appendix.md

 following the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785).
 The function returns the `canonicalizedBytes`.

-1. Set `canonicalBytes` to the result of applying the JSON Canonicalziation Scheme to the `document`.
+1. Set `canonicalBytes` to the result of applying the JSON Canonicalization Scheme to the `document`.
 1. Set `hashBytes` to the result of applying the SHA256 cryptographic hashing algorithm to the `canonicalBytes`.